-The company predominately maintains a balanced 'on book' hedging strategy by ensuring the net difference between asset and liability maturities are not excessive.
-The gap is monitored monthly to identify any large exposure to interest rate movements and to rectify the excess through interest rate swaps and targeted fixed interest rate products available through investment assets and term deposits liabilities to rectify the imbalance to within acceptable levels.
+The company maintains a balanced 'on book' hedging strategy by ensuring the net difference between asset and liability maturities are not excessive.

+The difference between asset and liability maturities is monitored monthly to identify any large exposure to interest rate movements.
+This monitoring will also seek to address excess to within acceptable levels via existing products.
+Interest rate swaps can also be used to reduce the gaps between assets and liabilities.
 Details of the interest rate risk profile are set out in note 37(b).